-Dr. Cheng is a Professor of Finance at the School of Accounting and Finance of the Hong Kong Polytechnic University.
-He is a member of the Investment Committee of the Hospital Authority Provident Fund Scheme (Nov 2016 - Nov 2018) and a member of the Solicitors Disciplinary Tribunal Panel (Nov 2013 - Oct 2019).
-He also serves as a member for the Business Studies Panel (Joint Research Schemes, Feb 2016 - Jan 2018) and the Monitoring & Assessment Panel of the Local Self-financing Sector (Feb 2015 - Aug 2017); both for the Research Grants Council (RGC).
-He served as a Council member and a Trustee of the Pension Fund of the Hong Kong Polytechnic University in January 2011 to February 2013.
-He also served as a member of the Advisory Committee on Human Resources Development in the Financial Services Sector for HKSAR in June 2009 to May 2013.
+Dr. Cheng is a Professor of Finance and Director of Center for Economic Sustainability and Entrepreneurial Finance at the Hong Kong Polytechnic University.
+He is a member of the Investment Committee of the Hospital Authority Provident Fund Scheme, and the Business Studies Panel (Joint Research Schemes) for the Research Grants Council (RGC).
+He served as a member of the Solicitors Disciplinary Tribunal Panel, Council member and a Trustee of the Pension Fund of PolyU.
 He is currently a member of the Examination Board of The Institute of Financial Planners of Hong Kong (IFPHK).
 He has been a CFPCM certificant since 2001.

-Dr. Cheng is an author of Fundamentals of Financial Planning by McGraw-Hill, 2006, and the lead author of Financial Planning and Wealth Management: An International Perspective,also by McGraw-Hill, 2008.
-Dr. Cheng served as a project consultant for various organizations including Investor Education Centre (IEC), Securities and Futures Commission (SFC), Hong Kong Exchanges (HKEx), Mandatory Provident Fund Scheme Authority (MPFA), Hong Kong Securities and Investment Institute (HKSI), Charles Schwab (US), Tai Fook Securities, Value Partners, Fubon Bank, Agricultural Bank of China, and Bank Consortium Trust Hong Kong.
+Dr. Cheng is an author of Fundamentals of Financial Planning, and the lead author of Financial Planning and Wealth Management: An International Perspective, both by McGrawHill.
+He is currently a project consultant for United Nations (UNESCAP) on advising developing countries to issue sovereign green and social bonds.
+Dr. Cheng served as a project consultant for various organizations including Bank of China (HK) Private Banking, Investor Education Centre (IEC), Securities and Futures Commission (SFC), Mandatory Provident Fund Scheme Authority (MPFA), Value Partners, Agricultural Bank of China (HK) Private Banking, Bank Consortium Trust Hong Kong, Fubon Bank, Hong Kong Exchanges (HKEx), Charles Schwab (US), Tai Fook Securities, and Hong Kong Securities and Investment Institute (HKSI).

 “Interest rate deregulation and banks’ off-balance-sheet activities: A Hong Kong perspective”, Arnold C.S.
 Cheng, Michael K. Fung, Keri Peicong Hu and Louis T.W.
 Cheng, Applied Economics, forthcoming.